All hoops, no joy: NBA players describe a lonely and taxing regular season

 What was lost

 This season, NBA locker rooms were closed to media, most team personnel and even family members.
-Langston Galloway’s three-year-old son, Deuce, is still confused why he couldn’t visit inside the Phoenix Suns’ space.
+Langston Galloway’s 3-year-old son, Deuce, is still confused why he couldn’t visit inside the Phoenix Suns’ space.

 “It’s always great when he comes around because everybody loves my lil’ man being in the locker room, coming up and shaking everybody’s hand, dapping everybody up,” Galloway said.
 “He literally is like: ‘Dad, can we go to the gym?’
 Or … ‘When can we come to the gym?
 I want to go to the gym.’
 I’m sorry, man.
 Soon, soon, soon.”

 Players say they also lost the ability to decompress.
-In the Before Times, Bazemore used golf to take a break from being a professional basketball player.
+In the Before Times, Bazemore golfed to take a break from being a professional basketball player.
 This season, he tried journaling, learning guitar and playing Xbox with buddies.
 Still, nothing quite compared to being on the links.

 “I was like a kid getting his binky taken away from him,” Bazemore said.
 “I think guys are still grateful to be playing, but it’s just the quick turnaround, the healing of the body, the mind.
 You’re so consumed with it.
-This is a game that can take your life over and I’m sure … there was a point where you didn’t know left from right.
+This is a game that can take your life over, and I’m sure … there was a point where you didn’t know left from right.
 You didn’t know what day it was.
 You’re probably out of sorts with any significant relationships.”

 There were concerns over the mental health of players from the start.
 In January, Toronto Raptors guard Fred VanVleet said he worried about his guys going through the season while living in Tampa, where the Raptors played because of coronavirus restrictions in Canada.
 Teammate Chris Boucher’s family lives in Montreal and he hasn’t seen them in a year.